Data-Driven Einstein-Dilaton Model for Pure Yang-Mills Thermodynamics and Glueball Spectrum: Reconstruction of glueball potential

 where we have defined $A_s' \equiv \partial_z A_s$ and $\Phi' \equiv \partial_z \Phi$.
 Applying the field transformation

 we obtain the Schrödinger-like equation

 with the effective potential

 To reconstruct the glueball potential $V_g(z)$ using lattice QCD data for the scalar glueball spectrum, we implement a neural network representation of $V_g(z)$ combining a physics-inspired base potential with a neural network correction term.
 The base potential consists of two learnable parameters $C_1$ and $C_2$ that create a potential of form $C_1/z^2 + C_2*z^2$.
+The $\frac{1}{z^2}$ term secures the analytic singularity structure near the boundary (dictated by operator dimensions and geometric contributions), while the $z^2$ term generates confining/soft-wall behavior in the infrared region to guarantee the confined nature of the spectrum \cite{Karch:2006pv}.
 The correction component is a 4-layer fully connected network with tanh activations taking a single input $z$ and passing it through sequential layers of 64 nodes each before outputting a single correction value.
 The network's final output sums the base potential and correction term to produce the complete potential function $V_g(z)$.
 The reconstruction begins by constraining the potential with $m_0 = 1.475 \mathrm{GeV}$ (ground state) and $m_1 = 2.775 \mathrm{GeV}$ (first excited state) from lattice QCD \cite{Meyer:2004gx}.
-Through an iterative optimization process, we solve the Schrödinger equation numerically for the eigenmasses $\{m_n^{\text{pred}}\}$, comparing them with experimental values.
+To numerically solve the Schr\"odinger equation, we employ a finite-difference discretization scheme on a uniform grid.
+For the wavefunction, we impose Dirichlet boundary conditions at both ends:$\widetilde{\psi}_n(z_{\min})=0,\quad \widetilde{\psi}_n(z_{\max})=0$.
+Through an iterative optimization process, we solve the Schrödinger equation numerically for the eigen masses $\{m_n^{\text{pred}}\}$, comparing them with experimental values.
 The neural network parameters are continuously refined by minimizing the loss function $\mathcal{L} = \sum_{n=0}^1 \left( m_n^{\text{pred}} - m_n^{\text{exp}} \right)^2$ until convergence is achieved ($\mathcal{L} \rightarrow 0$).
+We set an early-stop convergence criterion: the program will terminate and output the corresponding V-network once the loss function reaches $1 \times 10^{-7}$.
 The reconstructed potential $V_g(z)$ obtained through this spectral matching procedure is shown in Fig. \ref{potential_plot}.
 The qualitative behavior of the glueball potential $V_g(z)$ is consistent with predictions from other holographic QCD models.

 We then define the composite derivative function $B_P(z) = 3A_s'(z) - \Phi'(z)$, allowing us to express the effective potential as

 This $B_P(z)$ function is represented by a new neural network.
 It uses a 1-128-128-1 fully connected structure with SiLU activation functions between layers, chosen for their smooth gradients and nonlinear properties.
 The network first processes the input $z$ through these hidden layers to produce a raw unbounded output.
 This output then undergoes an absolute value transformation with a small epsilon offset (1e-6) to ensure strict positivity before being negated in the final step, guaranteeing all outputs will be negative while maintaining differentiability.
 Using the previously reconstructed $V_g(z)$ (shown in Fig. \ref{potential_plot}) as the target solution, we solve the differential equation \eqref{V_g} to obtain $B_P(z)$.
 The resulting function is displayed in Fig. \ref{bp_plot}.